 While it is broadly acknowledged that R&D is a highly concentrated activity, there is only limited internationally comparable evidence available on the degree of R&D concentration within OECD countries. microBeRD seeks to help close this evidence gap.
-The results from the latest microBeRD analysis of R&D performance across a number of OECD countries at the enterprise level highlight, for example, that the 50 largest domestic R&D performers account for 40% of BERD in Canada and the United States, 55% in Germany and Japan, and 70% in Denmark and New Zealand.
+The results from the latest microBeRD analysis of R&D performance across a number of OECD countries at the enterprise level highlight, for example, that the 50 largest domestic R&D performers account for 40% of BERD in France, Australia and the United States, 55% in Austria, the Czech Republic, Germany, teh Netherlands and Norway, and 75% in Sweden and Hungary.

 As a percentage of domestic business R&D expenditure or total count of performers